sigmasaur/AnagramSolver/README.md

 # Contacts and further work

-If you like the **`D`** and wish to contribute or just have a question, you can contact me on [Discord](https://discordapp.com/users/638007218670796832/) or leave a comment on the [discussions](https://github.com/sigmasaur/AnagramSolver/discussions/) here.
+If you like the **`D`** and wish to contribute or just have a question, you can DM me on Discord @giofrida#2060 or leave a comment on the [discussions](https://github.com/sigmasaur/AnagramSolver/discussions/) here.
 Possible ways of improving the list, other than polishing, include decorating each word with the grammatical category and a pointer to the base word if derived, but I'm open to suggestions.